-(C) The filing officer is the same for both agencies.
-Such persons are covered by this code for disqualification purposes only.
+(C) The filing officer is the same for both agencies.1 Such persons are covered by this code for disqualification purposes only.
 With respect to all other designated employees, the disclosure categories set forth in Section 13 specify which kinds of economic interests are reportable.
 Such a designated employee shall disclose in his/her/their statement of economic interests those economic interests he/she/they has which are of the kind described in the disclosure categories to which he/she/they is assigned in Section 13.
-It has been determined that the economic interests set forth in a designated employee's disclosure categories are the kinds of economic interests which he/she/they foreseeably can affect materially through the conduct of his/her/their office.
+It has been determined that the economic interests which he/she/they foreseeably can affect materially through the conduct of his/her/their office.